SamSnowdon13/CustomerRewards/README.md

 -deleteCustomer(String id) delets a customer based on the id provided.

-This Service also includes 2 POJOs as well as a AddRewardsRequeust that has validation that no fields are null and the month is valid.
+This Service also includes 2 POJOs as well as a AddRewardsRequeust that has validation that no fields are null and the month is set to lowercase.

 ###### Rewards
 This includes a concurrent HashMap to apply some thread safety, and the following methods